smcclatchy/spatial-transcriptomics/episodes/introduction.Rmd

 ## 10X Genomics Visium technology
 In this lesson we will use data from an array-based method called Visium that is offered by 10X Genomics.
-Visium is an upgrade of the spatial transcriptomics method described in 2016 in
+Visium is an upgrade and commercializations of the spatial transcriptomics method described in 2016 in [Science, 353(6294)](https://doi.org/10.1126/science.aaf2403) and illustrated in general in the figure above.
+In brief, thin tissue sections are placed atop spots printed with spatial barcodes.
+When the tissue is permeabilized, mRNA is released from the cells and hybridized to the spatial barcodes.
+Hybridized mRNA is reverse transcribed to cDNA and then sequenced.
-[Science, 353(6294)](https://doi.org/10.1126/science.aaf2403)
+Spatial transcriptomics combines two key modes: histological imaging and gene expression profiling.
+Histological imaging captures tissue morphology with standard staining protocols while expression profiling is captured by sequencing spatially barcoded cDNA.
-and illustrated in general in the figure above.
-Unlike most other sequencing-based technologies, Visium described accommodates both FF or FFPE tissue.

 Sequencing-based datasets have grown faster than have imaging-based datasets, with Visium dominating published datasets.
+Unlike most other sequencing-based technologies, Visium accommodates both FF or FFPE tissue.
+Each spot provides average gene expression measurements from between one to ten cells, approaching single-cell resolution.
+Average gene expression measurements are combined with histological images that couple molecular detail and tissue morphology and structure.

 :::::: keypoints
  - Spatial transcriptomics provides the location of individual cells relative to